scso-ucsc/Media-Player-Exercise/README.md

-# Sample Image
+# Media Player Exercise

 ![Screenshot of Completed Exercise](./images/sample.png)

 ### Getting started

 You can use `npm` to install the dependencies and run the basic React project.
 Feel free to add any additional libraries or frameworks you need.

 ```bash